 Beyond cryptocurrencies, blockchain can help with cross-border financial transactions by reducing the number of intermediaries and eliminating location challenges.
-Permissioned blockchains, a type of blockchain where only authorized participants can join, has also been tested to reduce work and streamline processes.
+Permissioned blockchains is a type of blockchain where only authorized participants can join, and has been tested to reduce work and streamline processes.
 According to the article, 90 percent of major North American, European and Australian banks were already investing in blockchain as of June 2018.

 Like banks, governments are often responsible for large amount of records and data collected from their citizens.
 This could include everything from birth certificate and voter registration information to tax records.
 Unfortunately, government agencies aren’t great at sharing and data can end up siloed among many record-keeping systems.
-One solution is blockchain-based identity records.
+Blockchain-based identity records is one solution.
 This would allow government agencies to simplify data processing while also increasing system security.

-The current healthcare system is a maze, with valuable data spread across providers, patients, insurance companies and research systems.
+The current healthcare system is a maze.
+For instance, valuable data is spread across providers, patients, insurance companies and research systems.
 The industry also spends huge amounts of time tracking patients and the healthcare they receive.
-Now, imagine a system where records were easily shared and accessed.
+Now imagine if records were easily shared and accessed across a system.
 Researchers could gain crucial, non-identifiable and historical patient data to advance medical research and patients would have more control over their own information.
 A blockchain-based system for healthcare records could make this a reality, eventually even integrating with Internet of Things sensors to control the storage and distribution of crucial medical supplies.